hyphal-domenico/ewallace.github.io/manual/_posts/2022-07-11-meetings-overview.md

 # Journal club meetings (about fortnightly)

-From September 2021, we are going to try more regular dedicated journal clubs.
+From September 2021 we have been trying more regular dedicated journal clubs.
 We will try these on Thursdays at 11am "opposite" to the SynthSys OCM Thursdays.
 Same lab meeting link, also listed on the lab calendar.